elondemi/UrbanTrafficDensity/README.md

 ## Introduction

-This Python script is part of a project for the Master’s degree in Computer and Software Engineering at the University of Prishtina, under the guidance of Professor Lule Ahmedi and Assistant Mergim Hoti.
-The script analyzes traffic data from a futuristic city dataset (`futuristic_city_traffic.csv`) and aims to provide insights into traffic patterns and identify potential anomalies.
+This Python script is part of a project for the Master’s degree in Computer and Software Engineering at the University of Prishtina.
+It is conducted under the guidance of Professor Lule Ahmedi and Assistant Mergim Hoti.
+The project is part of the course "Machine Learning" and is taken during the second semester.

-The project can potentially demonstrate the synchronization of traffic lights based on city traffic density.
-By understanding traffic density patterns, it could offer insights into optimizing traffic light timing to improve traffic flow.
+This script analyzes traffic data from a futuristic city dataset (`futuristic_city_traffic.csv`) and aims to provide insights into traffic patterns and identify potential anomalies.
+The project can potentially demonstrate the synchronization of traffic lights based on city traffic density, offering insights into optimizing traffic light timing to improve traffic flow.

 ## Installation